ThePlexus/ntopng-docker/README.md

-# Plexus's Small office/Home office ntopng
+# The FOSS Small Office/Home office ntopng
-## All FOSS, some trousers
+### All FOSS, some trousers

 nProbe license not needed.
 A router that can export Netflow pakcets is needed (OpenWRT, pfSense, Linux on a Nuk, Ubiquity etc)